 Boost your visibility on LinkedIn by following these SEO tips.
-Optimize your profile therefore grow your influence.
+Optimize your profile and grow your influence.

 Let's have a look at how to get an outstanding first impression by optimizing your personal LinkedIn profile.
 You learn how to set up your profile SEO therefore be more visible on LinkedIn.